 Pierce was named a Rising Star in the 2012-2016 editions of South Carolina Super Lawyers in the area of Business Litigation.
 He was also recently named a “Leader in their Field” in Litigation for Chambers USA 2016, a ranking of the most outstanding law firms and lawyers in over 180 jurisdictions throughout the world.

 A lifelong Florence resident, Pierce cares deeply about his community.
 He is a recent past president of the Kiwanis, where he brought his energy to the group’s service work for children.
-Currently, Pierce serves as the vice chair of the City of Florence Design Review Board, a governmental commission in the revitalization of the city’s downtown.
+Currently, Pierce serves as the chair of the City of Florence Design Review Board, a governmental commission in the revitalization of the city’s downtown.

 Pierce is honored to serve on the McLeod Foundation Board of Trustees.
 The McLeod Foundation is an independent, charitable foundation supporting and perpetuating medical excellence at McLeod Health, a non-profit hospital serving medical needs through 6 facilities in a fifteen county area.